 Funds from supporters enable the Hope-for-the-Handicapped program to reach out to blind Liberians.
 Your generosity helped Youngor receive a 55-pound bag of rice.
 This helps meet an especially critical need since the price of rice, Liberia’s staple food, has recently spiked.
 The rising price creates a major food crisis, especially for blind people who depend on hand-outs or begging.
 Thank you for making it possible to help handicapped people in Liberia and other places!

-To help support the Hope-for-the-Handicapped program, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the Hope for the Handicapped program, please click the button below to give a gift.